Three Framed Art Works

-Just returned from a week in sunny Delray Beach, Florida, restoring 3 framed art works for 2 private collectors.
+Just returned from a week in sunny Delray Beach, Florida, restoring three framed art works for two private collectors.

 These works are important pieces by Michael Singer.
-They are among his earliest works-on-paper from the 1970’s.
-At that time, in his 20’s, he was not always concerned with paper quality or the importance of acid-free materials for long-term preservation.
-These 2 collectors, aware of the need for these works to be better preserved, asked me to provide a little TLC.
+They are among his earliest works-on-paper from the 1970's.
+At that time, in his 20's, he was not always concerned with paper quality or the importance of acid-free materials for long-term preservation.
+Both collectors, aware of the need for these works to be better preserved, asked me to provide the restoration services.

 Meanwhile, my wife relaxed on the gorgeous beaches, and we were graciously hosted by the artist who is also an amazing chef!

 Custom-made iron frames, beautifully aged and even slightly rusted in spots, were cleaned and lacquered.
 The rust was not removed as the artist likes the look.
-Special spacers were placed between the plexiglass and the artwork, underneath the border of the frame and out of sight of the viewer, in order that the art no longer touches the plexiglass.
+Special spacers were placed between the Plexiglas and the artwork, underneath the border of the frame and out of sight of the viewer, in order that the art no longer touches the Plexiglas.
 This further preserves the art.

 Two of these works are in fine condition.
 One caused me a brief moment of art conservation horror!
 Instead of non-acid-free foam core or cardboard which is concerning enough, this piece was backed by a thin sheet of plywood.
 The resins from the wood and the glue used to laminate plywood can damage paper worse than just about anything else!
 Consequently, over time the outer edges of the artwork have yellowed but not too badly.
 Replacing this ply with acid-free foam core will delay any further yellowing.